arviz-devs/arviz/doc/source/contributing/issue_triaging.md

   therefore makes things easier for contributors, but at the same time will reduce the time it takes to answer or fix an issue, helping issue posters directly too.

-Make sure the issue is clear and has references, if needed.
+  - Ensure the issue is clear and has references, if needed.
 : If an issue is not completely clear, you can comment by asking for clarifications or adding extra references so the issue is clear enough for someone else to start working on.
   One example would be [#1694 (comment)](https://github.com/arviz-devs/arviz/issues/1694#issuecomment-840683745)

-Suggest fixes or workarounds.
+   - Suggest fixes or workarounds.
 : In some cases, the issue might be a usage question more than an issue (for example [#1758](https://github.com/arviz-devs/arviz/issues/1758)), in which case it can be answered directly, in some other cases it might be a version mismatch (i.e. users expecting a fresh out of the oven